-Before participating in clinical practicum (i.e., SLP 581A), students must be able to comprehend and communicate intelligibly and effectively in Standard American English (SAE).
-This includes the ability to understand oral and written instructions and to write reports of clinical observations, evaluation and treatment sessions, and outcomes.
-Students must demonstrate SAE writing that is grammatically correct and uses basic rules of technical writing in speech-language pathology.
+Before participating in clinical practicum (i.e., SLP 581A), students must be able to comprehend and communicate intelligibly and effectively in English.
+This includes understanding oral and written instructions and writing reports of clinical observations, evaluation and treatment sessions, and outcomes.
+Students must demonstrate that English writing is grammatically correct and that they use basic rules of technical writing in speech-language pathology.

-Students must be able to comprehend the SAE language expressed orally and in written form.
+Students must be able to comprehend the English language expressed orally and in written form.
 Also, they must demonstrate oral English speech and language production that is readily understandable by individuals served.
-Moreover, students must be able to appropriately model the articulation, voice, fluency, vocabulary, and grammar of SAE.
+Moreover, students must be able to model the articulation, voice, fluency, vocabulary, and grammar of English appropriately.
 A student's speech and language must be intelligible and comprehensible enough for the administration of speech, language, and hearing screening/assessment techniques and intervention strategies in a reliable and valid manner.
-An informal screening technique will be used by the CEC to determine communication adequacy for clinical education during Orientation to the graduate degree program.
-Although all students would have been screened for SAE skills during the admissions process ("check"), this avenue gives the program a "re-check" modality.
-Students who do not meet communication competency will not be able to participate in clinical education until the adequacy of SAE language skills is demonstrated.
-The CEC will either develop or revise (revision would occur only if a student had a plan developed within the time interval between enrollment and orientation) the accent modification/intelligibility enhancement plan with the student and assist the student in seeking services or additional services as needed to demonstrate the adequacy of SAE language skills.
+The CEC will use an informal screening technique to determine communication adequacy for clinical education during Orientation to the graduate degree program.
+Although all students would have been screened for English skills during the admissions process ("check"), this avenue gives the program a "re-check" modality.
+Students who do not meet communication competency will not be able to participate in clinical education until the adequacy of English language skills is demonstrated.
+The CEC will either develop or revise (revision would occur only if a student had a plan developed within the time interval between enrollment and orientation) the accent modification/intelligibility enhancement plan with the student and assist the student in seeking services or additional services as needed to demonstrate the adequacy of English language skills.
 Any concerns regarding student communication competence should be brought to the CEC's attention in a timely manner.
 Faculty members, instructional staff, and/or clinical educators may also identify students who are not demonstrating adequate communication competence in one or more areas; however, all personnel associated with the program will adhere to ASHA's Strategies for Supporting Students When There Are Concerns About Their Accents.